-Transmit: The Management Endpoint stops transmitting response packets for the Command Slot.
-The Management Endpoint transmits a Response Message with success status with the RR field set to '1'.
-The Management Endpoint transmits the MCTP packets associated with the current command response after the Control Primitive success response.
+Transmit: The Management Endpoint stops transmitting response packets for the Command Slot and then transmits a Response Message with success status with the RR field set to '1'.
+The Management Endpoint transmits a Response Message containing the packets starting at the packet offset specified in the Response Replay Offset field of the Replay after the Control Primitive success response.
 The Command Slot remains in the Transmit state until retransmission is complete.